markrebec/canfig/README.md

 end
 ```

-This pattern isn't all that powerful on it's own, and you might be thinking "why wouldn't I just use a Hash or an OpenStruct?" but canfig is particularly useful when you need to allow configuration of a class or module that will be used in different environments and scenarios (like a ruby gem).
+This pattern isn't all that powerful on it's own, and you might be thinking "why wouldn't I just use a Hash or an OpenStruct?"

+Canfig becomes particularly useful when you need to allow configuration of a class or module that will be used in different environments and scenarios (like a ruby gem).

 ```ruby
 module MyGem